bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/BestSoftware.png" alt="BestSoftware" width="50%" height="50%">

 This time we need to help out our man Gelos to get the License key for the Best Software around.
-So at first glance we saw that we got an .exe file so we run file on it to see what it is exactly:
+So at first glance we saw that we got an .exe file so we run "file" on it to see what it is exactly:

 ```console
 └─$ file BestSoftware.exe
 BestSoftware.exe: PE32 executable (console) Intel 80386 Mono/.Net assembly, for MS Windows
 ```

 Hah a good old .Net executable (ｰ ｰ;).
-Cause we did not had a Windows system around we needed to setup first our Linux distro to work on this.
+Cause we did not have a Windows system around we needed to setup our Linux distro first to work on this.
 So we need:

 - [ ] A way to execute the binary
 - [ ] Inspect the PE
 - [ ] Get the Flag

-So the easiest way probably would be to spin up windows for it but we found the following for each problem:
+So the easiest way probably would be to spin up windows for it but we found the following solutions for each problem:

 - [x] A way to execute the binary -> install mono for it.
 We used the mono-complete based on the description to ensure that everything works [mono](https://www.mono-project.com/download/stable/)
-- [x] Inspect the PE -> We found a neat github project to brin ILSpy on Linux.
+- [x] Inspect the PE -> We found a neat github project to bring ILSpy to Linux.
 Worked flawlessly [AvaloniaILSpy](https://github.com/icsharpcode/AvaloniaILSpy)
 - [ ] Get the Flag -> thats the next part

 Okay so we had our setup so lets have a look into the file with ILSpy.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/BestSoftware2.png" alt="BestSoftware" width="50%" height="50%">

-So we can see that the program is not too much of a hassle to go trough.
-In the main function we can see that we get asked the name and email we get from the challenge description and the searched license key.
-After that the Function CheckLicenseKey which takes our input and check if the SHA256 of our name + "1_l0v3_CSh4rp" + email matches the one we used as a license key.
-With that knowledge we just need to create the SHA256 like in the function CalculateSHA256 and we get our flag (Actually the flag is just the Licensekey so we do not actually run the program).
+Now we can see that the program is not too much of a hassle to go trough.
+In the main function we can see that we get asked the name and email we got from the challenge description and the searched license key.
+After that the Function CheckLicenseKey which takes our input and checks if the SHA256 of our name + "1_l0v3_CSh4rp" + email matches the one we used as a license key.
+With that knowledge we just need to create the SHA256 hash like in the function CalculateSHA256 and we get our flag.
+(Actually the flag is just the Licensekey so we do not actually run the program).

-So for that we just copied all the code we have into an online .Net compiler and instead of the check of the key we just write it out and voila.
+For that we just copied all the code we have into an online .Net compiler and instead of the check of the key we just write it out and voila.
 We called it the Keygenerator for the Best Software:
 Disclaimer: Never execute to something you don't know.
 So maybe not the best habit to have.
-But what could possible go wrong
+But what could possible go wrong?

 ```csharp
 using System;